Chapter 6: Remote and Distributed

 • Enforce time limits

-• Ensure everyone speaks
+• Make sure everyone speaks

 • Park detailed discussions

-• End with clear summary
+• End with a clear summary

 Don't: